giulong/spectrum/README.md

 2. Run the `LoginFormIT` demo test.
 3. Check the report generated in `target/spectrum/reports/spectrum-report-<TIMESTAMP>/spectrum-report-<TIMESTAMP>.html`.

 > ⚠️ Tests run on Chrome by default.
-You can change this running with:<br/>
+You can change this with:<br/>
 > `-Dspectrum.driver=firefox`, `-Dspectrum.driver=edge` or `-Dspectrum.driver=safari`

 # Usage